Pasithea0/better-than-rain/README.md

 # Better Than Ambiance!

 An ambiance mod for **Better than Adventure!** (a b1.7.3 fork) that makes subtle adjustments to the rain experience and adds other sounds to improve the mood.
-Currently, it adds unique dynamic sounds to different blocks when raining, improved thunder effects, crickets, and soon *slightly* more realistic rain visuals! (just audio for now)
+Currently, it adds unique dynamic sounds to different blocks when raining, improved thunder effects, crickets, and soon more!

 *Inspired by [Cool Rain by Jaiz](https://modrinth.com/mod/coolrain) for later versions*